-Due mainly to the always challenging job market economy, many middle and more moderate income families are seeking and applying for financial assistance for the first time.
 Those who are currently seeking assistance from the Salvation Army typically request food from a pantry or financial help for paying their rent and/or utilities.
+Or the get free back to school supplies for kids or Christmas toys.
 Most of the services are offered one time only, and people will also generally be signed up for self-sufficiency.
 What is available varies from location to location, and is limited based on available funding.

 Financial resources and free items available

 Every month, people are faced with the possibility of eviction from their home or having their energy or water shut off.
 By offering some direct aid, or by partnering with non-profits and the government, the Salvation Army is able to offer or coordinate temporary energy bill assistance as resources allow.
 All the Corps centers offer some sort of assistance or advice.